 1/4 tsp salt

-1 3/4 cup, divided, unsweetened coconut milk (see post on homemade coconut milk)
+1 3/4 cup, divided, unsweetened coconut milk (see Easiest Coconut Milk)

 1/2 c granulated sweetener, powdered*or 1/4 c liquid sweetener

-3 tablespoons cocoa or carob, sifted (I skip the sifting when I am in a hurry :-))
+3 tablespoons cocoa or carob powder, sifted (I skip the sifting when I am in a hurry :-))

 3/4 cup cocoa or carob powder, sifted